eheimlich/eheimlich.github.io/_posts/2019-10-22-generalized_linear_models.md

 * and more!

 Let's jump into a quick example where we will introduce some new terminology.
-Imagine we are interested in modeling a binary outcome, we could use a linear regression.
-However, a linear regression assumes our outcome is normally distributed which in the case of a binary outcome is certainly not true.
+Imagine we are interested in modeling a binary outcome.
+For example, whether or not someone completed rehab treatment.
+We could try to use a linear regression.
+However, a linear regression assumes our outcome is normally distributed which means that the outcome could be any continuous value between $$\infty$$ and $$-\infty$$.
+We can see how this would pose a problem with a binary outcome.

+The Bernoulli distribution has only 1 parameter which is the probability of being assigned a 1.
+Let's make that a little bit more concrete.
+In the example of modeling drug rehab completion, we could say that the chances of completion for a specific individual follow a $$Bernoulli(.7)$$.
+Which means that the person's chances of completing their drug rehab is 70%.

+Could this below be a good way to model drug rehab completion?

+$$Y_i \sim Bernoulli(\mu_i)$$

+$$\mu_i = X_i^T \beta $$

+Well there is a slight problem with this notation.
+We can see here that $$\mu_i$$ can be any positive or negative number as it just depends on $$X_i^T \beta$$.
+However, the parameter for the Bernoulli distribution must be between 0 and 1 since it is a probability.

+This leads us to the next topic of this post, **link functions**.
+In order to make sure that the input to the Bernoulli distribution is between 0 and 1, we will add what's called a link function to transform the output from the covariates into something that our distribution can handle.

+$$Y_i \sim Bernoulli(\mu_i)$$

+$$log(\frac{\mu_i}{1- \mu_i})i = X_i^T \beta $$

 So what can we do?

-Let's
+Let's check back to the distributions we can use with GLM, the exponential family.
+The Bernoulli distribution seems like a perfect candidate because it takes a value of 1 or 0 with a certain probability.
+Let's try to write out our GLM mathematically using the notation we used at the end of section 2.

 ```python
 model = glm(formula = 'Survived ~ Fare', data = my_data, family = sm.families.Binomial())
 model_results = model.fit()